Amur falcon: Foraging and food

 The Amur falcon feeds mainly late in the evening or early in the morning capturing a wide range of insects in the air or on the ground.
 They capture most of their prey in flight, sometimes by hovering, but will also pick prey by alighting on the ground.
 The winter diet appears to be almost entirely made up of insects but they take small birds, mammals and amphibians to feed their young in their breeding range.
 The rains in Africa produce swarms of termites, locusts, ants and beetles that provide ample food.
 Their migration over the Arabian Sea coincides with the timing of the migration of dragonflies (Pantala flavescens) and these are thought to provide food during the most arduous part of their migration route.

 Nesting

 During migration they stay in open forest or grasslands, roosting colonially on exposed perches or wires.
 Their breeding habitat is open wooded country with marshes.
 The breeding season is May to June and several pairs may nest close together.
 Abandoned nest platforms belonging to birds of prey or corvids and even tree hollows are re-used for nesting.
+In Mongolia and Eastern Russia, they utilize the nests of the Eurasian Magpie (Pica pica) and significantly favor nests covered with a dome structure.
+They prefer to nest in areas within their home range that have not recently been disturbed by fire.
 Three or four eggs are laid (at two day intervals).
 Both parents take turns to incubate and feed the chicks which hatch after about a month.
 The young birds leave the nest after about a month.

 Parasites

 The Amur falcon hosts three species of lice, Degeeriella rufa, Colpocephalum subzerafae, and Laembothrion tinnunculi.
+The abundance of the lice is affected by the age of the individual.
+Juveniles have a higher abundance of Colpocephalum subzerafae and Degeeriella rufa than adult falcons.
+Additionally, Degeeriella rufa seems to exhibit a female bias in adults.